laszlokorte/damasc/README.md

 BAG CREATED
 ```

-Then we select the `.quelle` bag and insert a few values:
+Then we select the `quelle` bag and insert a few values:

 ```
 >> .bag quelle